Prepare for a Bright Future by Studying the Past with an Associate of Arts in History

 - An emphasis will be on the development of the American democratic tradition.

 GEOG 200 – Introduction to Geography

-You’ll learn about the physical and cultural phenomena of the earth, stressing spatial distribution of these phenomena.
+You’ll learn about the physical and cultural phenomena of the earth, stressing the spatial distribution of these phenomena

 Highlights of Our Associate of Arts in History Degree Program

-- Mead’s Tavern, built in 1763 and now owned by Liberty, serves as an onsite laboratory for hands-on training in history, archeology, and more!
+- Mead’s Tavern serves as an onsite laboratory for hands-on training in history, archeology, and more!

-- Connect with our Career Center for help in job searches, mock interviews, etc.
+- Connect with Career Services for help in job searches, mock interviews, etc.

-- Program is the winner of the Phi Alpha Theta chapter of the year twice in the past eight years.
+- Our program has been the winner of the Phi Alpha Theta chapter of the year twice in the past eight years.